Advocate. Community Builder. Nonprofit Leader.

 About Dr. Cortez

-Dr. Angelica [Gel] Cortez is an award-winning activist and leading voice in the Filipino American power building movement.
-Following a successful career in policy advocacy and human services, she founded LEAD Filipino a decade ago.
-Over the past 10 years, she has grown the organization into the premier voice for Filipino advocacy nationwide.
+Dr. Angelica [Gel] Cortez is an award-winning activist, founder, and leading voice in the Filipino American power building movement.
+Following a successful career in public policy and advocacy, she founded LEAD Filipino in 2015 out of San Jose.
+Over the past decade, she has grown the organization into a powerful voice for Filipino leadership.
 In 2024, she led the expansion of the organization into Nevada and Texas.

 Learn more